 ARRCC’s mission is twofold: to promote ethical, environmentally sustainable, healthy and contented lifestyles which respect the Earth’s precious natural resources, and to advocate, from a faith perspective, for public policies which contribute to climate justice.
 Read about the Unitarian Church of South Australia’s commitment to divestment and ethical investment in the ARRCC publication Divestment – faith-based guide: helping faith-based organisations transition from fossil fuels to the new climate economy (see page 27 for the Unitarian SA case study).

-For more information about ARRCC, please visit: https://www.arrcc.org.au/
+For more information about ARRCC, visit the ARRCC website.

-Themed services with guest speakers highlighted the topic of poverty alleviation.
-Local activist Pas Forgione discussed his work in defence of the dignity and rights of welfare recipients.
+For example, local activist Pas Forgione has discussed his work in defence of the dignity and rights of welfare recipients.
 In Anti-Poverty Week, Pas returned with Kerry Arch from the United Sole Parents Network.
 Through the theme of welfare justice they advocated passionately and persuasively for the worth and dignity of every human being.